 - The final thing to consider is the price since you will want to know how much you can afford to spend reasonably.
 Once you know your budget, you can start to look at the models and decide which one will work the best for you and your family.

-These are just a few of the top considerations and factors you will want to think about when looking at the models you can purchase.
+These are just a few of the top considerations and factors you will want to consider when looking at the models you can purchase.

 Tips for Storing Kerosene Fuel Safely